Tom Harrisson: Post-Sarawak

 Following his retirement aged 55 from the curatorship of the Sarawak Museum, in 1967 Harrisson left for Ithaca, New York to start a three-year contract as senior research associate of the South East Program at Cornell University; his notes, maps, and journals for Central Borneo, 1947–1966, are archived there.
 However, after the second year he relocated to Britain to take an unpaid role at the University of Sussex, to which he had bequeathed the Mass-Observation archive.
 In 1974 he was appointed visiting professor, despite never having earned a doctoral degree.

 Personal life, and death

 Harrisson married three times.
 In 1939 he was named as co-respondent in the divorce of Bertha Clayton (1908–1961); they had a son, Maxwell Barr (1940–2002), and married in 1940, but divorced in 1954.
-He met Barbara Brunig when she worked at his Sarawak Museum; they married in London in 1956, but divorced in 1970 after he had met Christine Forani (1916–1976), a Belgian sculptor; they married in 1971.
+He met Barbara Brünig when she worked at his Sarawak Museum; they married in London in 1956, but divorced in 1970 after he had met Christine Forani (1916–1976), a Belgian sculptor; they married in 1971.
 The couple were killed in Thailand when the bus they were travelling in collided with a truck.
 They were cremated in Bangkok following Thai customs.